nations agreed at the UN General Assembly?

-Is what your government says about global goals true?
+Is your government telling the truth about global goals, or progress?

-Observations on reasoning in some large-scale social science
+observations on goals and some large-scale social science.

 Over 1000 documents: Global goals and some very large-scale social science

-Many of the file names tell you some key facts about what is wrong or right in the documents.
+Many of the file names tell you some key facts about what is correct or incorrect in the documents - or what seems important.

 Highlighting shows you some parts you might find interesting.

-UN resolutions, academic research papers, school examination papers, and other documents.
+The material includes UN resolutions, academic research papers, school examination papers, and other documents.
+It also includes writings by the editor, Matt Berkley.

 Largely in date order.
 Work in progress.
 Please read the notes at the top of the page.